 ATMs are widely available in Vietnamese cities.
 In rural areas and smaller towns, ATMs are more difficult to find, so expats are advised to carry enough cash with them when travelling to locations that are off the beaten track.

-Vietnam is still very much a cash-based economy.
-Credit cards are only accepted at large hotels and retail outlets, so it is best to carry cash in the majority of situations.
+Vietnam is still very much a cash-based economy, so it is best to carry cash in the majority of situations.

 Taxes in Vietnam

 If a foreigner resides in Vietnam for 183 days (six months) or more during a 12-month period; has permanent residency or has a rented home in the country, then they are deemed a resident.
 This makes them liable for an income-tax rate of between 5 and 35 percent, depending on the amount earned.
 Those who do not fall in this category pay a flat income-tax rate of 20 percent on all income sourced in Vietnam.